doeixd/effectively/README.md

 ## 📚 Guides & Deeper Dives

+### Smart Context System

+For a comprehensive guide to the smart context system with smart, local-only, and global-only functions, see the [Context System Guide](docs/context-system.md).
+This covers when to use each variant, migration strategies, and best practices for different use cases.

 ### Do Notation with Generator Syntax

 For more detailed information on monadic composition using generators, see the [Do Notation Guide](docs/do-notation.md).
 This covers advanced patterns, error handling within do blocks, and performance considerations.